 - Schedule your new exam.

-Per NCSBN policy, you need to wait a minimum of 45 days between each exam.
+Per NCSBN policy, you need to wait a minimum of 45 days between each exam if you fail the NCLEX®?
 This length of time is determined by the BON/RB and will be reflected in the new ATT’s validity dates.

-Most test-takers study for the test, few try to understand how the test works.
-In other words, understanding how the exam actually functions to test your knowledge.
-That is extremely important when it comes to NCLEX because it is a computerized adaptive test (we will explain), not one that is graded by traditional methods.
-If you know the animal you are dealing with you have a better chance of taming it, and in this case, that means passing the exam when you meet again.
-Anne Wendt, RN, PhD, CAE, is director of the NCLEX Examination Department and she explains the testing function.
+Test-takers may know that they need to study for the test, but few try to understand how the test works.
+Understanding how the exam actually functions is extremely important when it comes to the NCLEX® because it is a computerized adaptive test, not one that is graded by traditional methods.
+If you know the animal you are dealing with, you have a better chance of taming it.
+Anne Wendt, RN, PhD, CAE, is director of the NCLEX® Examination Department and she explains the testing function.